Vagg-davios/junior-development-assignment/README.md

 # junior-software-assignment

 This is an assignment for an entry PHP developer job @ **Epignosis**.
 It was quite the journey.
 I did not know that PHP had evolved so much, so there was basically a whole lot of learning on the fly.
+There's a few things I did not get to add like tests and a few edge-case handlers due to limited time so those will be later on.

 ## Installation 🛠
 1. Download as .zip or clone this repo using